23 Proven CBD Oil Benefits & Effects

 1. CBD Fights Against Cancer

-CBD and other chemicals found in cannabis have an anti-tumor effect and could be used to improve standard treatments [R].
+- CBD and other chemicals found in cannabis have an anti-tumour effect and could be used to improve standard treatments [R].

-CBD increased tumor cell death in leukemia and colon cancer.
+- CBD increased tumour cell death in Leukaemia and colon cancer.

 - CBD decreased the ability of the cancer cells to produce energy, leading to their death.